sh98/Hacker-SIM-basic-text-game-/README.md

--This is rather amusing because many things are mispelt on purpose.
+This is rather amusing because many things are mispelt on purpose.
 Such as "dail up" Coded by sh98 | You will need to be running Windows to run this!